Mung bean: Domestication

+A genetic study demonstrated that, following its domestication in South Asia, mung bean spread sequentially to Southeast Asia and East Asia and eventually to Central Asia, despite the geographic proximity of South and Central Asia.
+The study suggests that the short and dry growing seasons in the northern regions of Asia were not suitable for southern cultivars, which had been bred for extended life cycles to maximize yield.
+This highlights the critical role of ecological factors, such as climate, in shaping crops evolution.

 Cultivation

 Varieties

 The mung bean varieties now are mainly targeted in resistance to pests and diseases, particularly the bean weevil and mung bean yellow mosaic virus (MYMV).
-For now, the main varieties include Samrat, IPM2-3, SML 668 and Meha in India; Crystal, Jade-AU, Celera-AU，Satin II，Regur in Australia; Zhonglv No.1, Zhonglv No.2, Jilv No.2, Jilv No.7, Weilv No.4, Jihong 9218, Jihong 8937, Bao 876-16, Bao 8824-17 in China.
+For now, the main varieties include Samrat, IPM2-3, SML 668 and Meha in India; Crystal, Jade-AU, Celera-AU，Satin II，Regur in Australia; Zhonglv No. 1, Zhonglv No. 2, Jilv No. 2, Jilv No. 7, Weilv No. 4, Jihong 9218, Jihong 8937, Bao 876-16, Bao 8824-17 in China.
 Also, with the help of the World Vegetable Center, the traits of mung bean have been considerably improved.

-'Summer Moong' is a short duration mung bean pulse crop grown in northern India.
-Due to its short duration, it can fit well inbetween of many cropping systems.
+'Summer Moong' is a short-duration mung bean pulse crop grown in northern India.
+Due to its short duration, it can fit well in-between of many cropping systems.
 It is mainly cultivated in East and Southeast Asia and the Indian subcontinent.
 It is considered to be the hardiest of all pulse crops and requires a hot climate for germination and growth.